hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 ## What is fermentation?

 In biochemistry, _fermentation_ is the process where living organisms extract energy from carbohydrates (e.g. starch or sugar) in the absence of oxygen.
+The food industry sets a broader scope, as it is more largely defined as a metabolic process that produces chemical changes in organic substances through the action of enzymes.
 There are tons of different fermentation processes that can produce a number of things: alcohol (a.k.a. ethanol), acid, carbon dioxide, and others.

 For instance, yeasts are used in wine and beer-making to produce alcohol, while bacteria are used for yogurts to produce acid.
 Sometimes, a mix of both yeasts and bacteria can be used in tandem as well.